Elections in the Soviet Union: Structure of the Supreme Soviet

 The new constitution created a bicameral legislature system consisting of two chambers, The Soviet of the Union and The Soviet of Nationalities.
 The Soviet of the Union was a group of deputies or representatives that entailed one deputy for every 300,000 Soviet citizens.
 These deputies were directly elected by the Soviet people through a means of universal suffrage.
 Each deputy was elected for a term of four years.
 On the other hand, The Soviet of Nationalities was ethnically separated.
 It consisted of representatives from each of the union republics, autonomous republics, autonomous oblasts, and autonomous okrugs.
-The union republic was granted 32 deputies, giving them higher power over the other regions/republics.
+The union republic was granted 32 deputies each, giving them higher power over the other regions/republics.
 However, as the list goes down from union republics to autonomous okrugs, less and less deputies were appointed regardless of population size.
-Similar to The Soviet of the Union, each official was elected for a span of four years.
+Similar to The Soviet of the Union, each senator in the latter chamber was elected for a term of four years.